mcornick/clilol/docs/clilol_get_account.md

 ---
 ## clilol get account

-get information about your account
+Get information about your account

 ### Synopsis